Fully renovated with New Wiring, Fake Ceiling, Floor Tiles and Doors.

 When considering new doors and colour schemes you also need to consider potential guests, tenants and owners.

 With the bedroom and lounge doors I had locks fitted so that potential guests/tenants have total privacy, from one another.

 Below are some of the before and after shots of our newly renovated hallway, in our apartment in Szeged, showcasing how much work and fine detail was put into its renovation.

 When I was viewing the apartment I knew the hallway cupboards had to come out to make space for a coffee table, chairs and television as I wanted to convert it into a relaxation area for guests, friends and potential future tenants.
 I decided it would have a tiled floor simply because it is also the entrance to the apartment.

-The outdated hallway cupboards and kitchen doorway were removed for extra space
+The outdated hallway cupboards were removed for extra space

 The old hallway cupboards were so outdated that I had to remove them.
 No one in their right mind could of lived in an apartment with those ugly monsters!
 They must of been at least 20 years old.
 And it was the same story with the floor tiles.

 The photos above do not show the true extent of how dirty the hallway floor tiles, and the floor tiles leading into the kitchen, were.
 The look whitish, but they could not be cleaned up to a good standard.
 Hence why I removed them.
 They were just as stubborn to remove as the bathroom and kitchen tiles.

 The hallway tiles were as stubborn to remove as the kitchen and bathroom tiles